RscMedia/craft-vite-deploy/README.md

 `composer install`

 Then run NPM:

 `npm i`

 **Make sure you update the Vite settings in the .env file - using the .env.example.dev as a guide.**

 ## Create your local database and then run...

 `php craft setup`

 Add all the details you require:

 After that has finished run:

+`php craft plugin/install vite`

+then:

 `npm run build`

 This will create your first build, creating a vite manifest file so you are ready to rock.

 To run the dev environment start:

 `npm run dev`